 Head and brain injuries can be quite severe.
 This implies that to cover the multiple damages, a greater quantity of compensation is required.
 In Texas, there are two categories of damages: special and general.

 Special damages are financial losses, meaning financial loss or expense is associated with them.
 Examples of special damages include: current and future medical expenses, loss of income and time at job, property damages, and funeral costs.
 General damage refers to non-economic losses – things that money can’t buy.
 Examples of general damage include: pain and suffering, emotional trauma, loss of quality of life, and loss of companionship in the event of unjust death.

 It is strongly recommended to engage a personal injury attorney for brain damage to recover compensation.
 To create a strong case for compensation, you will first need to establish proof of your injuries.
 Because head and brain injuries are “invisible” in a sense, it can be more difficult to prove that you suffered an injury than with other, more obvious personal injuries.
 An experienced attorney can assist you to make a claim for personal injury.
 The Hollingsworth Law Firm, PLLC is a firm you can trust to represent your best interest with honest and expert legal experience.
 We understand what you and your loved ones are going through, and have been helping personal injury victims like you through the years.
-We can help you obtain the monetary compensation that may be owed to you.
+Our Houston personal injury attorneys can help you obtain the monetary compensation that may be owed to you.

 Our aggressive personal injury trial attorneys at the Hollingsworth Law Firm are committed to fighting for the compensation you deserve.
 If you are the victim of an automobile accident, airplane accident, workplace injury or other catastrophic injury, you need legal advice from a personal injury attorney with proven results you can trust.
 Our dedicated legal team is proud to represent clients across the state of Texas.
 WE WILL START FIGHTING FOR YOUR RIGHTS TODAY!